panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 ## 7. Conclusion

-The string interpolation is a great feature because it helps to insert values into string literals in a concise and readable manner.
+The template strings are great to insert values into strings in a concise and readable manner.
 And avoid the clumsy string concatenation approach.

 In JavaScript, the template string implements the string interpolation.